Best Capture Cards For 2019 – Top Buying Guide For Consumers

 We mentioned PC-free mode just now, and it’s exactly what it sounds like.
 Once an SD card is inserted, you can connect your console and all video is recorded straight onto your portable storage.
 Of course, you lack the live preview and all captions and overlays have to be added in post, but for those times when your PC just isn’t up to the task, this is an invaluable feature.

-Videos are recorded in the widely used MP4 format and can be taken at resolutions of up to 1080p.
+Videos are recorded in the widely used MP4 format with H.264 and AAC encoding and can be taken at resolutions of up to 1080p at 60 FPS.
 There is no method of changing the video quality though, whatever the resolution of your input, that’s what you get back.
 This might sound like a disadvantage, but at the very least it does stop older games from being distorted, as anyone who’s tried to play a Super Nintendo game which is stretched onto a large screen can attest.
-At 1080p, you can record at just 30fps, although 60fps is possible at lower resolutions.
-As a result, this card is suitable for recording just about anything from the PS3/Xbox 360 era, although, for newer games, the lack of full HD at 60fps is a definite drawback.

 Similar to the Elgato HD60 S, the main draw of this capture card is its portability.
 Weighing just 3.4 ounces and measuring at 10x7x3”, it’s a fair bit larger than that model, but still easy enough to fit into a backpack, plus its USB power source means that it can be easily transferred to a different computer if needed.

-Overall, we think that the AVerMedia Live Gamer Portable is a pretty great little capture card.
-Its PC-free mode really opens up a range of new applications and it’s possible to go from opening the box to recording in just a few minutes.
-Whilst the lack of 60 frames per second capture at full HD is a disadvantage for those looking to stream the latest and greatest games, this card can handle anything from previous generations without any problems whatsoever, so if this is your niche, this might just be the model for you.
+Overall, we think that the AVerMedia Live Gamer Portable 2 is a pretty great little capture card.
+Its PC-free mode really opens up a range of new applications and it’s possible to go from opening the box to recording in just a few minutes no matter whether you intend on streaming and recording the gameplay on Xbox One, PS, WiiU, or the Nintendo Switch.

-Razer Ripsaw – Best Capture Card for Modern Games
+Razer Ripsaw – Best Capture Card With High-Quality Audio

 Razer is one of the big PC peripheral heavyweights, so it’s only to be expected that they’d get into the “Let’s Play” market.
 The Ripsaw is their first foray into this arena, and it doesn’t disappoint.